FunnyOwl27/Sudoku_Solver/README.md

 Solves Sudoku.

 ## How to use?
-For GUI build UI.
+- For GUI build UI.
-for Text input build Sudoku_Solver.
+- For Text input build Sudoku_Solver.

 ## GUI
 - Green button/rectangle to solve input